 Music is one of the best activities for 18 month old toddlers as it is something that the whole family can join in with.
-If you are able to play a guitar, for example, this is an ideal time to play with your toddler.
+If you are able to play the guitar, for example, this is an ideal time to play with your toddler.
 Perfect instruments for your 18 month old are toy drums or xylophone.
 Then off you go and make as much noise as you like!

 Benefits & Skills Learnt?
-Your toddler will learn basic coordination from this activity as well music rhythm.
+Your toddler will learn basic coordination from this activity as well as music rhythm.
 They will also learn the enjoyment of a group activity with the family.

 4. Shoot The Breeze